eclipse-lmos/website/src/pages/about_us.md

 3. How do we ensure that the **developers and innovators who build these systems are fairly rewarded**?
 4. How do we embed **governance models and regulations** as a fundamental part of these systems, **baked in by design**?

-This is the mission of LMOS
+This is the mission of LMOS.

 ### **Join Us**

-We believe that, much like **Linux** and the **internet**, LMOS has the potential to shape or inspire ideas on  how applied AI evolves to be open and collaborative, driven by shared innovation and incentives.
+We believe that, much like **Linux** and the **Internet**, LMOS has the potential to shape or inspire ideas on how applied AI evolves to be open and collaborative, driven by shared innovation and incentives.

 If you look at the parallels, Linux emerged from Europe, and the internet was born at CERN in Switzerland.
 In that same spirit of innovation, we hope that the foundations we've built for LMOS across **Europe and India** will pave the way for a new era in open and collaborative AI development.